Jake and Elwood Blues aren’t the only blues loving, big-hearted, bad-arses on a Mission from God.

 “Your path will be fraught with challenges.
 People may laugh at you, mock you.
 They may refuse to sell you cups of coffee when you are very, very tired.
 And, there may also be smiting, pestilence, confusion, car chases and of course, gophers.“

-God (Bill Murray) goes on.
-“You are On a Giggle Mission from God “
+“You are on a Giggle Mission from God”

 Rising up from the background, the original Blues Brothers Band appears and starts to wail on Soul Man.